Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Details of Existing Automated Market Makers

 \subsection{Balancer}

 Though we refer to this example as Balancer, the same mathematical structure is also utilized within many other AMMs in practice such as Bancor and Loopring.
 Structurally, Balancer is a weighted version of Uniswap V2, i.e., with $w \in (0,1)$ for $x,y \geq 0$.
-With this utility function, the pricing oracle is defined as for $x,y \geq 0$.
-This AMM permits pooling at the ratio of the current reserves.
+With this utility function, the pricing oracle and price impact oracle are defined as Notably, this AMM always achieves a lower price impact than Uniswap V2 for $w\in(0,\frac12)$.
+It also permits pooling at the ratio of the current reserves.
 As highlighted within Table~\ref{table:amm}, this AMM satisfies every axiom proposed within this work.